The North Face Large Base Camp Duffel

 Zappos.com

-Room is not an issue when you travel with the Base Camp Duffel - Large from The North Face®.
+Bring all the essentials (and more) with the roomy, spacious, ever-so-rugged Base Camp Duffel Large from The North Face®.

 REI